Driver’s Education Course Overview

 To register for a Driver’s Education Course, follow the steps below:

-- If you are NOT applying for a scholarship through the Georgia Driver’s Education Commission, go to your choice of course provider to pay the $350 course fee.
+- If you are NOT applying for a scholarship through the Georgia Driver’s Education Commission, contact Wiregrass Economic Development to pay the $350 course fee.
 Payments must be made at least one week prior to the first day of class.
-Click for a list of approved training providers.
+Call Alicia Meunier in Valdosta at 229.333.2122 or Nancy Mitchell in Fitzgerald at 229.468.2074.

-- If you would like to apply for a scholarship through the Georgia Driver’s Education Commission, go to https://georgiadrivers.ga.gov to complete an online application. *NOTE: According to the Georgia Driver’s Education Commission, applications will be due by the 5th of each month, and applicants should be notified of awards/denials via email by the 20th of each month.
+- If you would like to apply for a scholarship through the Georgia Driver’s Education Commission, go to https://www.gahighwaysafety.org/gdec-resources/ to complete an online application. *NOTE: According to the Georgia Driver’s Education Commission, applications will be due by the last day of each month, and applicants should be notified of awards/denials via email on the 1st of each month.

 - If you are awarded a scholarship voucher, take the voucher to your choice of course provider AS SOON AS POSSIBLE.
 At the time a student is awarded a voucher, they should receive a list of authorized training providers.
 Wiregrass Georgia Technical College is an authorized training provider under the scholarship program.
 NOTE: There are specifications and deadlines for redeeming vouchers.
 Refer to Georgia Driver’s Education Grant Scholarship Program Eligibility Criteria for details.